 It’s not advisable and not covered by the warranty.
 Here’s why.
 All wet areas need to be fully tanked/waterproofed under the building code prior to any floor finish being installed over the top.
 Failure to do so will leave the homeowner exposed to the risk of leaks through their wider living areas and opportunity for mould to grow.
 Common sense dictates you will not be wanting to rely on a topical flooring that can be subject to movement and penetrations and flooding to protect your risk from water.
 To be safe and protect your largest investment you need to waterproof first, if you then lay alpine over the top the material itself is water-resistant and the joints themselves are the patented I4F locking system (that in our tests has not let water through).

 Can you install Alpine directly over the top of underfloor heating?

 Yes, however you must use level floor compound over the top of it first to account for any voids.
 This layer needs to be 1cm thick at least.
 Alpine can handle temps of up to 30 degrees Celsius.Always check with the manufacturer of the sub-floor heating for their recommendations on new slabs.

 What is the slip rating on Alpine planks?

-While the slip rating doesn’t directly correlate with tile abrasions results Alpine would class as an R9 comparatively or P3 in Australian standards.
+While the slip rating doesn’t directly correlate with tile abrasions results Alpine classes as an R10.
 There are two ways Alpine planks have been tested for slip.
-On the Ramp Test, they deliver an R-9 result, whilst on the Pendulum Test, they achieve a rating of P-3.
+On the Ramp Test, they deliver an R10 result, and a Slip Coefficient .57 Pendulum Wet Test.

 What is the wear layer on Alpine planks?